sribee/stix-pattern-evaluator/README.md

 This project is a Cyber Threat Intelligence (CTI) STIX v2.1 pattern compiler and expression evaluator written in Java 8 using the [ANTLR 4](https://www.antlr.org/) language parser.
 The ANTLR grammar is based on the OASIS [cti-stix2-json-schemas](https://github.com/oasis-open/cti-stix2-json-schemas) with [some minor changes](https://github.com/hashdelta/stix-pattern-evaluator/tree/master/src/main/resources/StixPattern.g4).
 The goal of this application is to compile a STIX Pattern expression and convert it into a logical Java expression tree.
 The project also provides means to evaluate the compiled pattern expressions and provide results right out of the box.

-It also provides STIX annotations and an object mapper to map your Java objects to the [STIX Cyber Observable](https://docs.oasis-open.org/cti/stix/v2.1/csprd02/stix-v2.1-csprd02.html#_Toc26789822) data model (it is still a WIP).
+It also provides STIX annotations and an object mapper to map your Java objects to the [STIX Cyber Observable](https://docs.oasis-open.org/cti/stix/v2.1/csprd02/stix-v2.1-csprd02.html) (SCO) data model (it is still a WIP).
 The mapper provides an interface in the event you plan to provide your own object mapper while still using the built-in pattern evaluator.

 This was originally designed for another project of mine that has since been abandoned.
 I am repurposing the code for public use, which means there will be a lack of authoritative documentation until I find the time to migrate the existing documentation over.
+If you are interested in the STIX Patterning semantics

-## Development Roadmap
+## Roadmap
 Since this library is still in its infant stages, it might be necessary to provide a roadmap to a minimum viable product.
 This project is open to contributions.

 1. Repurpose unit tests from previous project.